caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 res12: Option[Int] = Some(1)
 ~~~

-As you can see in both cases, you end up with a different type.
+As you can see, in both cases you end up with a different type.
 It's very important to keep present that all it's been done here is at the type level.

-There are many possible operations for coproducts and hlists(products) on shapeless.
+There are many possible operations for coproducts and hlists(products)
+on shapeless.
 But none for sealed traits nor tuples or case classes.
 For that we use Generic.

 For a product: